Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems

 \section{Abstract}

-The generation of phonon entanglement between photoirradiated remote systems is numerically studied.
-Analysis by the quantum mutual information reveals that laser pulse irradiation induces phonon entanglement with a certain incubation period, which is determined by the creation time of phonons.
-This behavior is consistent with the motion of composite modes of the system, which are derived from the Heisenberg equation of motion for the amplitude operator of the Stokes light.
-These results show that the dynamics of the phonon entanglement can be observed by time-resolved spectroscopy.
+The generation of quantum entanglement between phonons in photoirradiated remote electron-phonon systems is numerically studied.
+Upon excitation by a visible/ultraviolet laser pulse, the entanglement of electrons is immediately generated and that of phonons follows via electron-phonon interactions, i.e., the entanglement generation of phonons is a two-step process.
+Therefore, it is important to design the temporal properties of incident optical pulses in order to control the entanglement of electrons and/or phonons.
+These features are revealed by the quantum mutual information and the composite modes derived from the Heisenberg equation of motion.
+The calculated results also show that the dynamics of the phonon entanglement can be observed by time-resolved spectroscopy on the scattered light.